element-hq/element-meta/docs/crypto/trust_v1.md

 If users deviate from the regular processes or there is a malicious homeserver inserting new devices, unverified devices can appear.

-To cover for the risk of information leakage, the following steps will be taken
-1. Users on untrusted devices cannot send or receive messages in encrypted rooms (for now the application won't block sending messages but inform the users about the state)
+To cover for the risk of information leakage, users on untrusted devices cannot send or receive messages in encrypted rooms.

+- For now, the application will **block user interaction** for users on untrusted devices
+- Key exchange should be prevented until the situation is resolved
-2. Users on untrusted devices are informed about this state and guided to device verification to resolve it
+- Users on untrusted devices are informed about this state and guided to device verification to resolve it
+- Other users do not explicitly have to be informed about this (since there is no bad impact for them and they anyway have no means to resolve the situation)

 ## Settings